|This list shows locations, contact details,

 Usually holds an exhibition in late June or early July

 |Poole and District Model Railway Society||The P&DMRS was established in 1956 (August 31st) as the

 Bournemouth Model Railway Society.
-The society moved into its first clubroom in
+In 1962 moved to its present

 clubroom in Sterte Road, Poole, an ex-railway building.
 A change of name saw